Nature of grief

 National organisations such as Child Bereavement UK and Winston’s Wish have a great more information on their websites, and both have helplines which you can ring.
 Child Bereavement UK has an app for teenagers as well.

 They also have more detailed information on specific aspects of bereavement, such as the different ways in which men and women grieve; going back to school and work; ways of handling birthdays, anniversaries, and special occasions.

 There are other national organisations, such as Together for Short Lives and Compassionate Friends, whose websites have useful information.
-Great Ormond Street hospital has a valuable service called Child Death Helpline.
+You can also call the Child Death Helpline.